Japanese battleship Ise: Battle off Cape Engaño and afterwards

 On the morning of 25 October, Ise was positioned astern of the carriers Zuikaku and Zuihō to protect them with her anti-aircraft guns.
 Her radar picked up American aircraft at a range of 125 nmi at 07:39.
-The first attack began at 08:20, with the battleship engaging enemy aircraft with San Shiki anti-aircraft shells from her main guns with unknown effect.
+The first attack began at 08:20, with the old battleship engaging enemy aircraft with San Shiki anti-aircraft shells from her main guns with unknown effect.
 She was not heavily attacked, but two bombs fell nearby.
 The second wave of aircraft attacked at 10:05 and the ship's gunners claimed to have shot down five of the ten dive bombers.
 Ise was near missed eight times, although one small bomb struck No. 2 turret.
 The third wave was detected by her radar at 12:28, but it did not attack the battleship, sinking the damaged Zuikaku and Zuihō instead.
 Ise rescued 98 survivors from Zuihō before the next attack began around 17:26.
 She was the primary focus of this wave and was attacked by about 85 dive bombers and at least 11 torpedo bombers.
 Saved by heavy anti-aircraft fire and expert manoeuvring, the battleship dodged all the torpedoes, and was struck by only one bomb, near the port catapult.
 Roughly 34 near misses damaged her hull plating near the waterline and started a small leak that contaminated a small oil tank and caused minor damage to the port boiler rooms.
 Splinters from the near misses and the single hit killed 5 crewmen and wounded 71.

 The American submarine USS Halibut spotted the Fourth Carrier Division at 17:42 and manoeuvred to attack, missing with six torpedoes at 18:43.
 At 19:00 Ozawa ordered Matsuda to take his ships south to defend the light cruiser Isuzu and her escorting destroyers that were attempting to rescue survivors of the crippled light carrier Chiyoda despite gunfire from a group of four American cruisers.
 Unable to locate either group of ships, Ozawa ordered Matsuda to reverse course at 23:30 and head for Amami Ōshima to refuel.
 Despite being spotted by American submarines en route, the division arrived safely on 27 October.
 After leaving the island the following day, they were unsuccessfully attacked by the submarine USS Sea Dog before their arrival at Kure on the 29th.